ghost91-/Resilience4d/CONTRIBUTING.md

 - Use the present tense ("add feature" not "added feature").
 - Use the imperative mood ("move cursor to…" not "moves cursor to…").
 - Limit the first line to 72 characters or less.
-- Reference issues and merge requests liberally after the first line.
+- Reference issues and pull requests liberally after the first line.

 ### D styleguide
 All D code must adhere to [The D Style](https://dlang.org/dstyle.html).
 We